amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Onboarding/Introduction.md

 We're delighted to have you on board.
 Our structured onboarding process is designed to facilitate a smooth and enriching transition into our team.

-Please note, if you're in a lead role, you'll have additional responsibilities.
+Please note, if you're in a Lead role, you'll have additional responsibilities.

 ## Onboarding Stages